Thun Karlovarský porcelán

-Thun 1794 (official name Thun 1794 a.s.) was a German and is a Czech porcelain manufacturer using the porcelain mark "TK".
+Thun 1794 (official name Thun 1794 a.s.) is a Czech porcelain manufacturer using the porcelain mark "TK".
 Originally founded in 1793/1794 as Thun'sche Porcellanfabrik, it is the oldest and largest Czech porcelain manufacturer.
 Originally it operated in three locations: Klášterec nad Ohří (formerly Klösterle an der Eger), Sadov-Lesov (formerly Sodau-Lessau) and Nová Role (formerly Neurohlau).

 History

 Klášterec nad Ohří

 The company in Klášterec nad Ohří was founded in 1794 by Franz Joseph Graf von Thun und Hohenstein and Johann Nikolaus Weber.
 From the beginning, it has focused on the production of tableware.
 In the seventies of the 20th century, the factory was moved to new premises.
 The production of porcelain in the Klášterec plant stopped in September 2023.
 It was taken over by plants in Nová Role and Lesov, whose semi-finished products continued to be decorated, fired and packaged in Klášterec.
 Porcelain from the Klášterec factory is part of the collections of the Porcelain museum of Klášterec nad Ohří.
-After many restructurings, the Thun factory in Klášterec nad Ohří finally closed in spring 2024 after 230 years.